 - 8.5 The competition regulations shall specify a default time in advance.
 If the default time is not specified, then it is zero.
-If the competition regulations specify that the default time is not zero and if neither player is present initially, White shall lose all the time that elapses until he/she arrives, unless the competition regulations specify or the arbiter decides otherwise. - 8.6 The playing zone must record the offer of a draw next to the player's move when the draw is offered.
+If the competition regulations specify that the default time is not zero and if neither player is present initially, White shall lose all the time that elapses before the player's arrival, unless the competition regulations specify, or the arbiter decides otherwise. - 8.6 The playing zone must record the offer of a draw next to the player's move when the draw is offered.

-Most playing zones don't apply Article 8.6; however, they make the draw obvious to the player in other ways.
+Most playing zones don't apply Article 8.6; however, they make the draw obvious to the player in other ways

-Article 9: Players' Conduct
+9. Players' Conduct

-- 9.1 The players shall take no action that will bring the game of chess into disrepute including the way that a player behaves in front of the cameras. - 9.2 Each player shall connect to the playing zone with an authorised device, to access their games. - 9.3 Each player shall use his/her personal account when playing competition games on the playing zone. - 9.4 Players must wear appropriate clothing when visible on camera and follow the dress code of the competition, if any.
+- 9.1 The players shall take no action that will bring the game of chess into disrepute including the way that a player behaves in front of the cameras. - 9.2 Each player shall connect to the playing zone with an authorised device, to access their games.